Grief Counselling in Singapore

 - Denial: An initial phase of shock and disbelief, where you may struggle to accept the reality of your loss.
 “This cannot be happening.
 There must be some mistake.
 Mom was just fine when I talked to her yesterday.”

-- Anger: You may experience intense frustration and resentment, often directed towards others or yourself.
+- Anger: You may experience anger, frustration and resentment.
 "Why did this have to happen to her?
 She was always so kind and loving.
 It is not fair!"

-- Bargaining: You may try to make deals with God (eg if you are religious or follow a deity), often accompanied by feelings of guilt and regret.
+- Bargaining: You may try to make deals with God (eg if you are religious or follow a deity).
+The primary emotions you experience in this stage could be guilt and regret.
 "If I could just have one more day with her, I promise I will never take her for granted again."

-- Depression: You may experience profound sadness and despair as you begin to acknowledge the loss.
+- Depression: You may experience chronic mood swings, sadness and despair as you begin to acknowledge the loss.
 "I just cannot find the energy to do anything.
 Everything reminds me of her, and it hurts too much."

 - Acceptance: In the final stage, you may come to terms with your loss and start to look for a new sense of purpose and meaning.
 However, acceptance does not mean that you have 'overcome grief' or forgotten the person.
 It merely means that you have learned to cope and live with your grief.
 Here, you may say, "I realise Mum would not want me to be sad forever.
 She would want me to cherish our shared memories and live my life to the fullest."